bitPanG98/GeoSpy/README.md

     WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-    Disclaimer:
-    This tool has been published educational purposes.
-It is intended to teach people how bad guys could track them, monitor them or obtain information from their credentials, we are not responsible for the use or the scope that someone may have through this project.
-We are totally convinced that if we teach how vulnerable things really are, we can make the Internet a safer place.

 ***